gut-space/svarog-station/README.md

 ## Project status

-As of Feb 2021, the following features are working:

-- WiMo TA-1 and QFH antennas, SDR and RPi4 are working
+As of July 2025, the process is being revived after couple years of dormancy.
+In the past, the code was able to do:

+- Scheduling of NOAA and METEOR sat passes, trigger and shutdown reception routines
-- Automated reception and transmission decoding for NOAA-15, NOAA-18 and NOAA-19 satellites (APT)
+- Automated reception and decoding for NOAA-15, NOAA-18 and NOAA-19 satellites (APT)
-- Support for Meteor M2 transmissions (LRPT)
+- Automated reception and decoding for Meteor M2 transmissions (LRPT)
-- Transmissions are decoded and uploaded automatically to our content server (see https://svarog.space)
+- Uploading decoded data to Svarog server (see https://svarog.space)
 - Automated updates for the server and station
-- Orbital TLE data is recorded and prestend in several formats (native TLE, easy to understand orbital parameters etc.)
+- Orbital TLE data is updated automatically
 - Pass over charts (azimuth/elevation)

-Work in progress and plans for the near future:

-- quality assessment for decoded images
+- Quality assessment for decoded images
-- user management
-- georeferencing
-- telemetry reception

 ## Documentation